Website Goes Down At Office Of Government Ethics Amid Political Storm

 That makes the OGE tweet Friday read suspiciously like a subtweet of Trump.

-On Wednesday, the same day as Trump's long-awaited press conference where he addressed his potential business conflicts, Shaub, gave a speech at the Brookings Institution.
-Shaub — a political appointee of President Obama in his fourth of a five year term and a career civil servant — described Trump's announced plans to turn over management of his businesses to his sons as "meaningless" as it relates to conflicts of interest.
+On Wednesday, the same day as Trump's long-awaited news conference where he addressed his potential business conflicts, Shaub gave a speech at the Brookings Institution.
+Shaub — a political appointee of President Obama in his fourth of a five-year term and a career civil servant — described Trump's announced plans to turn over management of his businesses to his sons as "meaningless" as it relates to conflicts of interest.

 "I don't think divestiture is too high a price to pay to be president of the United States of America," Shaub said.